The man in the cab of the crane

 The other advice I have shared, what works for me is to Not Look for more than a few seconds when you stand at the edge of the rock.
 If you do thoughts will enter your mind that have no place in that moment and you will hesitate.
 It doesn’t do to ponder once you are at the edge.
 The time to resolve your questions is before you step up.
 Before you make the climb, or during it.
 That is when you must decide, “I am going to leap off this granite cliff, fly through the air and splash into the lake”.
 That is the appropriate time to run it through and visualize it.
 See yourself succeeding, pushing off, arcing through space and slicing through the surface poised and graceful.

 We went up together.
 People were watching, shouting encouragements to Elcie.
 I don’t think that helped.
 It seemed to make her more self conscious.
 It detracted from her mental focus.
 So when we reached our spot I gave her the little pep talk but also let her know she didn’t have to go if she wasn’t feeling positive about it.
 She assured me she really wanted to jump off Little Eagle.
 I said, “Ok”.
 She asked me if I would go first.
 “Of course, if that’s what you want”.
 I told her, “Watch how I make my decision back here, away from the edge, that when I step up I am going to jump.
-I just have a quick peek to see where the water is then I just push off the rock… not too hard and just focus on entering the water with my arms tight to my sides and feet together”.
+I just have a quick peek to see where the water is then I push off the rock… not too hard and just focus on entering the water with my arms tight to my sides and feet together”.
 With that I step forward and am off.
-Just a brief rush of air in my face as the water approaches.
+A brief rush of air brushes my face as the water approaches.
 Time seems to elongate just a pinch and a little butterfly stirs in my stomach as I drop and…Splash!
 As quickly as I can I bob back up to the surface and swim a few yards farther out, beyond where Elciana could jump if she lunged her hardest.